alexander-ding/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

 Pros:

 * We get to reuse the protobuf code.
-* We would still support the client/server model as this is a new method that clients would use.
+* We would still support the client/server model, as this is a new method that clients would use.
 * We only need to change the client import paths to use the alternative version that doesn't connect to the server with gRPC, which minimizes the changes necessary in the client code.